surveysolutions/docs/content/headquarters/accounts/batch-user-upload/index.md

 may not be changed in the future (though the whole account may be locked).
 <BR><BR>
 The login name must be between 3 and 15 characters long, and may contain only letters, digits and the underscore symbol.
+The letters must be from Latin (English) alphabet only: 'A'..'Z' or 'a'..'z'.
+Other letters (Cyrillic, Arabic, etc.) are not valid for usage in login names.
 </TD></TR>

 <TR><TD>Password</TD><TD>The password to the user account.
 The password is